Cyprus Visas and Residency Permits Guide (2026) | CyExpats.com

 Permit Type EU Citizen (Yellow Slip) Non-EU Visitor (Pink Slip) Digital Nomad Visa Permanent Resident (Investor)

 Who is it for?
 EU/EEA/Swiss citizens staying over 90 days.
-Non-EU nationals wishing to reside in Cyprus for over 90 days without working (e.g., retirees, financially independent persons).
+Non-EU nationals wishing to reside without working (e.g., retirees, financially independent).
 Non-EU nationals working remotely for companies outside Cyprus.
-Non-EU investors making a significant financial contribution to the Cypriot economy.
+Non-EU investors making a significant financial contribution.

-Validity Indefinite (does not expire).
+Validity Indefinite (5 years for self-employed/students).
 1 year, renewable annually.
 1 year, renewable for up to two more years.
-Permanent (for life).
+Permanent (for life), provided you visit every 2 years.

 Detailed Breakdown of Each Permit